Last updated on November 10th, 2022 at 01:47 pm

 You’re Not Depressing Your Scapula

-I’ve just mentioned about depressing the shoulder blades too when you bench press.
+I’ve just mentioned depressing the shoulder blades too when you bench press.

 Realistically, prior to benching you want to pull your shoulder blades back and then down.